d12frosted/elpa-mirror/gnu/denote-readme.txt

 [Points of entry] See section 3

-[Contol the letter casing of file names] See section 5.2
+[Sluggification of file name components] See section 5.1

 [Features of the file-naming scheme for searching or filtering] See section 5.3

-5.1 Sluggified title, keywords, and signature ─────────────────────────────────────────────

-  Denote has to be highly opinionated about which characters can be used in file names and the file’s front matter in order to enforce its file-naming scheme.
-The variable `denote-excluded-punctuation-regexp' holds the relevant value.
-In simple terms:
+5.1 Sluggification of file name components ──────────────────────────────────────────

+  Files names can contain any character that the file system permits.
+Denote imposes a few additional restrictions:

+  ⁃ The tokens “`=", =__' and `--' are interpreted by Denote and should
+    appear only once.

+  ⁃ The dot character is not allowed in a note’s file name, except to
+    indicate the file type extension.
+Denote recognises two extensions for encrypted files, like `.txt.gpg'.

+  By default, Denote enforces other rules to file names through the user option `denote-file-name-slug-functions'.
+These rules are applied to file names by default:

-  ⁃ What we count as “illegal characters” are converted into hyphens.
+  ⁃ What we count as “illegal characters” are removed.
+The constant
+    `denote-excluded-punctuation-regexp' holds the relevant value.

   ⁃ Input for a file title is hyphenated.
 The original value is
     preserved in the note’s contents ([Front matter]).

-  ⁃ Keywords should not have spaces or other delimiters.
-If they do,
+  ⁃ Spaces or other delimiters are removed from keywords, meaning that
-    they are removed, meaning that `hello-world' becomes `helloworld'.
+    `hello-world' becomes `helloworld'.
 This is because hyphens in keywords do not work everywhere, such as in Org.
+Plus, hyphens are word separators in the title and we want to keep distinct separators for each component to make search easier and semantic ([Features of the file-naming scheme for searching or filtering]).

   ⁃ Signatures are like the above, but use the equals sign instead of
-    hyphens.
+    hyphens as a word separator.

-  All file name components are downcases by default, though users can configure this behaviour ([Contol the letter casing of file names]).
+  ⁃ All file name components are downcased.
+Further down we document how
-  Consider a `helloWorld' or `HelloWorld' convention for those cases where you would want to have a hyphen between consistuent words of a keyword.
+    to deviate from these rules, such as to accept input of the form `helloWorld' or `HelloWorld' verbatim.

+  Denote imposes these restrictions to enforce uniformity, which is helpful long-term as it keeps all files with the same predictable pattern.
+Too many permutations make searches more difficult to express accurately and be confident that the matches cover all files.
+  Nevertheless, one of the principles of Denote is its flexibility or hackability and so users can deviate from the aforementioned ([User-defined sluggification of file name components]).

 [Front matter] See section 6

+[Features of the file-naming scheme for searching or filtering] See section 5.3

-[Contol the letter casing of file names] See section 5.2
+[User-defined sluggification of file name components] See section 5.2

-5.2 Contol the letter casing of file names ──────────────────────────────────────────
+5.2 User-defined sluggification of file name components ───────────────────────────────────────────────────────

-  The user option `denote-file-name-letter-casing' controls the letter casing of the individual components of file names ([The file-naming scheme]).
-The default method is to downcase everything.
+  The user option `denote-file-name-slug-functions' controls the sluggification of file name components ([Sluggification of file name components]).
+The default method is outlined above and in the previous section ([The file-naming scheme]).

   The value of this user option is an alist where each element is a cons cell of the form `(COMPONENT .
 METHOD)'.
 For example, here is the default value:

   ┌────
-  │ '((title . downcase)
+  │ '((title . denote-sluggify-title)
-  │   (signature . downcase)
+  │   (signature . denote-sluggify-signature)
-  │   (keywords . downcase)
-  │   (t . downcase))
+  │   (keyword . denote-sluggify-keyword))
   └────

-  What these cons cells of `(COMPONENT .
-METHOD)' are:

-  • The `COMPONENT' is an unquoted symbol among `title', `signature', `keywords', which refers to the corresponding component of the file name.
-The special `t' `COMPONENT' is a fallback value in case the others are not specified.
+  • The `COMPONENT' is an unquoted symbol among `title', `signature', `keyword', which refers to the corresponding component of the file name.

-  • The `METHOD' is the letter casing scheme, which is an unquoted symbol of either `downcase' or `verbatim'.
-A nil value has the same meaning as `downcase'.
-Other non-nil `METHOD' types are reserved for possible future use.

-    The `downcase' `METHOD' converts user input for the given `COMPONENT' into lower case.
-The benefit of this approach (which is the default behaviour) is that file names remain consistent over the long-term.
-The user never needs to account for varying letter casing while working with them.

-    The `verbatim' `METHOD' means that Denote will not affect the letter casing of user input when generating the given file name `COMPONENT'.
-Conventions like CamelCase or camelCase are respected.
-    The user thus assumes responsibility to keep file names in a good state over the long term.

-  As an example, we can downcase the title, but preserve the letter casing of the signature and keyword components with this:
+  • The `METHOD' is a function to format the given component.
+This function must take a string as its parameter and return the string formatted for the file name.
+Note that even in the case of the `keyword' component, the function receives one string representing a single keyword and returns it formatted for the file name.
+Joining the keywords together is handled internally by Denote.

+  One commonly requested deviation from the sluggification rules is to not sluggify individual keywords, such that the user’s input is taken as-is.
+This can be done as follows:

   ┌────
-  │ (setq denote-file-name-letter-casing
+  │ (setq denote-file-name-slug-functions
-  │       '((title . downcase)
+  │       '((title . denote-sluggify-title)
-  │ 	(signature . verbatim)
-  │ 	(keywords . verbatim)
+  │ 	(keyword . identity)
-  │ 	(t . downcase)))
+  │ 	(signature . denote-sluggify-signature)))
   └────

+  The `identity' function simply returns the string it receives, thus not altering it in any way.

+  Another approach is to keep the sluggification but not downcase the string.
+We can do this by modifying the original functions used by Denote.
+For example, we have this:

+  ┌────
+  │ ;; The original function for reference
+  │ (defun denote-sluggify-title (str)
+  │   "Make STR an appropriate slug for title."
+  │   (downcase (denote--slug-hyphenate (denote--slug-no-punct str))))
+  │
+  │ ;; Our variant of the above, which does the same thing except from │ ;; downcasing the string.
+  │ (defun my-denote-sluggify-title (str)
+  │   "Make STR an appropriate slug for title."
+  │   (denote--slug-hyphenate (denote--slug-no-punct str)))
+  │
+  │ ;; Now we use our function to sluggify titles without affecting their │ ;; letter casing.
+  │ (setq denote-file-name-slug-functions
+  │       '((title . my-denote-sluggify-title) ; our function here
+  │ 	(signature . denote-sluggify-signature)
+  │ 	(keyword . denote-sluggify-keyword)))
+  └────

+  Follow this principle for all the sluggification functions.

+  To access the source code, use either of the following built-in
+  methods:

+  1. Call the command `find-library' and search for `denote'.
+Then navigate to the symbol you are searching for.

+  2. Invoke the command `describe-symbol', search for the symbol you are interested in, and from the resulting Help buffer either click on the first link or do `M-x help-view-source' (bound to `s' in Help buffers, by default).

+  Remember that deviating from the default file-naming scheme of Denote will make things harder to use in the future, as files can/will have permutations that create uncertainty.
+The sluggification scheme and concomitant restrictions we impose by default are there for a very good reason: they are the distillation of years of experience.
+Here we give you what you wish, but bear in mind it may not be what you need.
+  You have been warned.

+[Sluggification of file name components] See section 5.1

 [The file-naming scheme] See section 5